TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Remove-B1SecurityPolicy.md

 ## PARAMETERS

 ### -Name
-The name of the BloxOne Threat Defense Security Policy to delete.
+The name of the Infoblox Threat Defense Security Policy to delete.

 ```yaml
 Type: String